HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2019

 - Any aluminum or cast iron, two or four barrel intake allowed only.
 No porting or polishing of intake manifold anywhere. $200 claim rule on intake.

-- Must run Holley 500 cfm #4412 two-barrel carburetor when weighing 3400 pounds or 350 cfm #7448 when weighing 3200 pounds.
+- Must run Holley 500 cfm #4412 two-barrel carburetor when weighing 3300 pounds or 350 cfm #7448 when weighing 3100 pounds.
 Both carbs options must be 100% box stock with no visible sign of modifications and must pass HS No-Go gauge.
+Choke flap and horn may be removed.

 - Must have a throttle stop and two return springs.